Expungement Missouri: How to Clear Your Criminal Record

 If you need information or have questions about expunging your criminal records, you will greatly benefit from the legal advice that you can only get from an experienced criminal defense lawyer.
 The experts at The Missouri DWI & Criminal Law Center have the skills and knowledge that will benefit you in handling your criminal charge and/or your case as needed.

 Missouri Felony Offense Pardon

 While both expungements and pardons can give you some relief from a criminal offense, they are not the same thing.
 The power to pardon individuals from criminal convictions is vested in the governor.
 All applications for pardons go through the Board of Probation and Parole, which is responsible for investigating the situations and making recommendations to the governor.

 Pardons are not available until three years following the discharge from a criminal sentence, provided that there are no intervening charges or convictions.
 There also are no specific criteria that govern when the governor will pardon individuals or when the Board of Probation and Parole will recommend a pardon.
 There is no absolute right to a pardon and governors historically have granted pardons very sparingly.

-The Missouri DWI & Criminal Law Center has the reputation and skills that you want and need, when defending yourself against criminal charges related to DWI, traffic violations, and other matters.
+The Missouri DWI & Criminal Law Center has the reputation and skills that you want and need, when defending yourself against criminal charges related to DWI, traffic violations, misdemeanor or felony, and other matters.
 Our goal is to assist you in building the strongest defense available in your case.
 We also can assist you with the process of getting your record expunged, which can help improve your future by sealing your previous criminal records.
 Do not hesitate to contact The Missouri DWI & Criminal Law Center at (816) 318-7943.

 If you have been drinking, use our "Blood Alcohol Content (BAC) Calculator"to estimate your Blood Alcohol Content (BAC) before you drive, but please keep in mind that the information it provides is just an estimate and may not be inaccurate.